ambiennt/vt-releases/DOCUMENTATION_LITE.md

 ---

 #### `eject`
 Unloads VT from MCBE.
-This process takes about 0.25 seconds.
+This process takes about 200 milliseconds.
 If successful (although this command should never fail), the watermark in the titlebar should disappear.

 Example usage:
 - `.eject`

 ---

-#### `help [pageNumber: int = 1]`
+#### `help [page-number: int = 1]`
 Shows a paginated list of client commands with their aliases and usage.
 Displays up to 20 commands per page (1-indexed).
 If the requested page is out of range, the nearest valid page is shown.

 Example usage: